zak-45/WLEDVideoSync/README.md

  - **Powerful UI**: A modern web interface built with NiceGUI that can run as a native window, in a browser, or headlessly as a service.
  - **GIF Creation**: Create GIFs from video segments and upload them directly to a WLED device, complete with a new preset.
  - **Full-Featured Scheduler**: Automate your casts with recurring, one-shot, or custom-timed jobs.
+ - **Coldtype Integration**: a powerful Python library for typographic and graphic animation.
  - **Advanced Scripting**: Extend functionality with a built-in Python editor and an external API for third-party integration.

  ---